 - Write down the contact information of any witnesses

-If you can’t keep track of everything related to your case, don’t worry; our team will procure all necessary evidence.
+If you can’t keep track of everything related to your case, don’t worry; our law firm will procure all necessary evidence.

 Limit What You Share with Uninvolved Parties